iced-nero/pyyubi/README.md

    of the shell prompt and doesn't need to be typed in.
 If no URL is specified, the system will try to reach `http://localhost:12345` by default, the locally-connected HSM2 module.

+   The `-l http://IP:port` option can be used to specify a port for the shell to connect to, if you wish to run the shell with another HSM2 accessible over the network.

    The `open` line will only work if the HSM2 was reset to factory mode, since it creates a new session using the default password `password`.
 If this works, congratulations!
 We've reached the HSM2 module that is plugged into the PC.